bentoml/BentoML/docs/source/reference/cli.rst

     BentoML CLI command itself also comes usage documentation.
 You can learn more from running :code:`bentoml --help`.
-The :code:`--help` flag also applies to sub-commands for viewing detailed usage of a command, e.g.: :ccode:`bentoml serve --help`.
+The :code:`--help` flag also applies to sub-commands for viewing detailed usage of a command, e.g.: :code:`bentoml serve --help`.

 .. click:: bentoml_cli.cli:cli
   :prog: bentoml